reginax/cspace-cucumber/README.md

 ## Contributing

 ### Adding a new test feature
-If adding a feature for a record or authority, the bare minimum you'll need to do is:
+If adding a feature for a record or authority, you'll need to:

 * create new [cucumber files](#new-cucumber-files)
  * [cucumber feature](#example-cucumber-feature)